-How to transfer money to Belgium?
+How to transfer money from Singapore to Belgium?

-- Bank transfer to Belgium - most banks will let you wire money internationally online, by visiting a branch or by phone.
+- Bank transfer from Singapore to Belgium - most banks will let you wire money internationally online, by visiting a branch or by phone.
 Payments to EUR will be sent directly from your bank account to your recipient's local bank account in your chosen currency.

 - Walk into a branch - several specialist money transmitter services operate through large branch and agent networks, so you can visit a physical store and make your EUR payment in cash if you want to.

-- Send money online to Belgium - if you'd rather make your GBP/EUR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
+- Send money online from Singapore to Belgium - if you'd rather make your GBP/EUR payment online or using your smartphone, you can choose your own bank's online banking service, or an international payment specialist.
 Specialist services can often offer better exchange rates and lower fees than banks.

 How to transfer money to another bank account in Belgium: